tal-gerbi/cs-for-leetcode-interviews/README.md

   provide (in my opinion) some educational value.
 - In the `data_structures/` directory there are various implementations of some useful data structures, including: Binary Trees, Binary Heaps, Graphs, Hashmaps, Linked Lists, Queues, Stacks and Tries.
 Some of them are used by certain solutions to `problems/`.
 - In the `tests/` directory there are some utils used for testing solutions of various problems.
-These utils, too, are categorized by the underlying data structure.
+These utils are categorized by the underlying data structure, and are used for the implementation of tests of certain `problems/`.
-- In the `algorithms/` directory there are implementations of some of the more complex algorithms from the Bachelor's degree (most of them are graph-related).
+- In the `algorithms/` directory there are implementations of some of the more complex algorithms from the bachelor's degree in CS (most of them are graph-related).